muritalatolanrewaju/Package-Delivery-Optimization--TSP/READme.md

-# WGUPS Routing Program
+# Package Delivery Optimization using TSP (Traveling Salesman Problem)

-## Introduction
+## Overview

-This project aims to solve a real-world problem using algorithms and data structures.
-Specifically, the task is to implement a routing program for the Western Governors University Parcel Service (WGUPS) to ensure that all packages are delivered on time while minimizing the distance traveled by the delivery trucks.
-This project can be a valuable addition to your portfolio and may also help you in technical interviews.
+This project aims to solve a real-world package delivery problem using the Traveling Salesman Problem (TSP) as a basis.
+The goal is to optimize the delivery routes for a truck fleet to minimize the distance traveled while meeting various constraints such as delivery time windows, truck capacities, and special package requirements.

-## Scenario
+## Features

-WGUPS is facing challenges in delivering packages on time.
-The Salt Lake City route has three trucks, two drivers, and an average of 40 packages to deliver daily.
-Each package has specific delivery requirements.
-The objective is to develop an algorithm and write code to ensure that all 40 packages are delivered on time while keeping the total distance traveled under 140 miles for two trucks.
+- **Route Optimization:** Utilizes the 2-opt algorithm to find the most efficient route for each truck.
+- **Time Complexity:** Efficiently calculates the time taken for each route and updates package statuses in real-time.
+- **Dynamic Loading:** Packages are dynamically loaded onto trucks based on various constraints.
+- **User Interface:** Provides a colorful terminal interface to display package statuses and delivery details.
+- **Time-based Queries:** Allows users to query the status of all packages at a specific time or within a time range.
+- **Package-specific Queries:** Allows users to query the status of a specific package at a specific time.

-## Assumptions
+## Project Assumptions

 - Each truck can carry up to 16 packages.
 - Trucks travel at an average speed of 18 mph.